Community Engagement Partnerships Inventory

 Contact: Chad Davidson

-UWG Sponsor: School of the Arts, College of Arts and Humanities
+UWG Sponsor: School of the Arts, College of Arts, Culture, and Scientific Inquiry

-A lecture series featuring the best of our college faculty offering talks of wide appeal in four different community venues: The Carnegie Library and UWG Center in Newnan, The Hub at Hudson Mill in Carrollton, and The Inn at Serenbe.
-This lecture series if 100% community based.
-In fact it took us a while to offer lectures in Carrollton because we wanted the events to be off campus (and hence to attract community folks who might otherwise feel reluctant to come to campus).
-Now in its third year, the series is fully funded by community businesses and charitable trusts.
+A lecture series featuring the best of our college faculty offering talks of wide appeal in two community venues: UWG Newnan Center and the Carrollton Center for the Arts.
+Now in its sixth year, the series is fully funded by community businesses and charitable trusts.
 The Other Night School has already attracted the attention (and dollars) of local patrons.
 It continues to drive SOTA's fundraising opportunities by offering us a portal into the most intelligent, culture-hungry citizens in the community.

 Troup Cares Clinic